How To Host A Sequel Wedding

 Why choose to have a sequel wedding?

 Firstly, during coronavirus, we are less likely to be able to celebrate marriage in the way we would like.
 English wedding ceremonies and receptions are currently restricted to a maximum of 15 people attending.
 The 15 people include the couple and the officiant(s).
-Venue staff and suppliers are not included in the 15.
+This will slowly be extended due to the current government roadmap.
 The rules are different for other UK countries.
-Also, take into consideration any local lockdown restrictions that may affect where you live or where your venue is located.

 What about when there isn’t a pandemic?